List of Magic: The Gathering keywords: Frenzy

 This ability is written Frenzy x.
 When a creature with frenzy attacks and is not blocked, it gets + x /+0 until end of turn.
 This ability appears on a single timeshifted creature from Future Sight, Frenzy Sliver.

 Graft

 This ability is written Graft x.
 All creatures with graft are 0/0 creatures that enter the battlefield with x +1/+1 counters on them.
 Whenever another creature enters the battlefield, a player may move one +1/+1 counter from any number of creatures with graft they control onto that creature.
 Graft appears in Dissension and is the ability associated with the Simic Combine.

 Gravestorm

 When a player casts a spell with gravestorm, they put a copy of that spell on the stack for each permanent that was previously put into a graveyard that turn.
-This ability is similar to storm and appears on a single timeshifted card from Future Sight, Bitter Ordeal.
+This ability is similar to storm and appears on two cards, one from Future Sight called Bitter ordeal, and one from Murders at Karlov Manor Commander, called Follow The Bodies.